nhaar/ut-simrec/README.md

 To build the recorder you can open a `data.win` in Undertale mod tool and run the script, then save.
 The script is developed for the *linux version 1.001*, but it may be compatible with other versions.

-# Development progress and plans

-So far, the programs only have been developed up to Ruins (in Genocide).
-Before expanding to the rest of the game (and possibly for categories besides Genocide), the following are desired:

-* Possibly set up a declarative system for defining the stages in the recording, since they follow patterns.
-Then expanding would be simpler
-* Not sure if UTMT can let the script be split into different files, would ease organization if possible

-Plans for the simulator:

-* Create a GUI
-* Have more ways to use the segments instead of just taking the "BEST" and "AVERAGE".
-One idea is to use the average and standard deviations to simulate a random distribution for each segment.
-* Graphical visualization of distributions